South Australian Company: Post-settlement

 During the first years of settlement, the company undertook the construction of a great deal of infrastructure: roads, bridges, mills, wharfs and warehouses.
 It contributed to the creation of the whaling, fishing and shipbuilding industries and encouraged mineral exploration.
+The company, for instance, owned four whaling vessels.

 There was, however, a financial slump, or Depression, in the 1840s, and company dividends were unable to be paid out until 1848, after copper was discovered at Burra.

 The company continued to be an important part of the business affairs of Adelaide and the colony (later state) for over a hundred years.

 From 1872, the South Australian Company occupied offices on North Terrace on the corner of Gawler Place.
 The new building, "Gawler Chambers", was completed in 1914.

 It was wound up on 17 March 1949, with the management of its remaining business transferred to Elders Trustee & Executor Company Ltd.

 Lists of people

 Colonial Managers

-The Colonial Managers of the South Australian Company were:
+The colonial managers of the South Australian Company were: